 Phone Battery Statistics Across Major US Cities

-Talking to someone on the other side of the world in real-time through your device’s screen, storing hundreds of gigabytes for easy access without using a hard drive, and trading stocks on your smartphone are now realities.
+It is hard to pass up having a smartphone when you can talk to someone on the other side of the world in real-time through your device’s screen, store hundreds of gigabytes for easy access without using a hard drive, and trade stocks on your smartphone.

 To see the extent to which this is true, we set out to investigate phone battery statistics in four major U.S cities; Boston, New York, Philadelphia, and Chicago.
 In each city we surveyed a total of 200 people on the street, in malls, or standing outside bars and nightclubs.